-Why the best technology business to start is B2B
+Why the best technology business to start is B2B SaaS

 1. You get to leverage what you know

 The company you’re working for might be Business-to-Consumer (B2C), but you’re working in a business.
 You get to see the problems, you build domain expertise, and you learn the industry.
-If you work in retail, you understand retail.
+If you work in data, you understand data.
 If you work in finances, you start to understand finances, but you also build solution expertise; you learn how to build a product for that market or for someone with your job title in another company.

 2. The opportunities are almost infinite

-3. B2B markets can support multiple winners
+3. B2B SaaS markets can support multiple winners

-Think about it, how many email marketing platforms do you know?
+Think about it, how many email marketing automation platforms do you know?
 I can probably name ten off the top of my head.
 In B2B, you can have multiple companies serving the same need for different types of businesses.
 You can target a niche, go upmarket, low market, mid-market, etc. Whereas, in B2C, markets tend to be winner-takes-all.
 Facebook has no real competition.
-They’re WhatsApp, Instagram and Facebook.
+They’re WhatsApp, Instagram, and Facebook.
 What else is there after them?